Hell in a Cell (2011): Main event

 In the main event, John Cena defended the WWE Championship against Alberto Del Rio and CM Punk in a Triple Threat Hell in a Cell match.
 During the match, Del Rio performed a Belly to Back Suplex on Cena through a chair.
 Cena performed an Attitude Adjustment on Punk but Del Rio voided the pinfall.
 Del Rio applied the Cross Armbreaker on Cena but Punk broke up the hold.
 Punk performed a GTS on Cena but Del Rio pulled Punk out of the ring, voiding the pinfall.
 Del Rio pushed Punk, causing Punk to fall off the top rope through a table.
 Cena applied the STF on Del Rio but Ricardo Rodriguez opened the cell door and threw a lead pipe into the ring.
 Cena performed an Attitude Adjustment on Rodriguez outside the cell but Del Rio hit Cena with the lead pipe and locked the cell door.
 Punk attempted a GTS on Del Rio but Del Rio hit Punk with the lead pipe and pinned Punk to win the title.

 After the match, Cena attacked Del Rio whilst the cell was being lowered.
-The Miz and R Truth emerged from under the ring, attacking Punk, Cena, Del Rio, two referee and two cameramens.
+The Miz and R-Truth emerged from under the ring, attacking Punk, Cena, Del Rio, two referees and two cameramen.
 All the wrestlers, security officers, and COO Triple H attempted to enter the cell but the cell was locked.
 After the New Orleans Police Department appeared and attempted to enter the cell, a man with bolt cutters broke the lock.
 After Miz and R-Truth were arrested, Triple H attacked them.